Introduction

 Step 3: Install the required software packages.
 As root user:

-[root@zdmhost ~]# yum install glibc-devel expect unzip libaio oraclelinux-developer-release-el7 -y
+[root@zdmhost ~]# yum install unzip libaio oraclelinux-developer-release-el8 libnsl ncurses-compat-libs glibc-devel expect -y

 Step 5: Install the ZDM software.
 As zdmuser: